- ImageMagick Examples Preface and Index

 Rather than trying to update both changes simultaneously while will also

-include all the unchanged pixels in-between, we instead split the update into
+includiing all those the unchanged pixels in-between the two area, we instead

-two.
-That is we split the frame update
+update each area separatally.
+That is we split the frame update into two

 It does not actually matter (except with possible regard to disposals) which